IATI/IATI-Guidance/en/upgrades/integer-upgrade-to-2-01/2-01-changes.rst

 Changes / additions to IATI Standard for version 2.01

-Note: Version 2.01 of the standard is now available for testing, with a go live date set for 6th January 2015.
+Note: Version 2.01 was released on Tuesday 6 January 2015.

 .. contents::